 Dakota Mines is widely respected in the industry, as shown by its renowned partnerships.
 In a new collaboration, mining students and faculty work alongside Caterpillar engineers to develop the next generation of mining technology.
 The Cat Labs MineStar Consortium leverages technological advancements to increase the sustainability of natural resources by improving productivity.

-Along with topping this list, the Colorado School of Mines is recognized in national publications.
+The Colorado School of Mines is recognized in numerous national publications.
 Money Magazine ranks the university as the fourth-best engineering college in the United States.
 In addition, it was named as #1 for career return on investment among peer institutions by Georgetown University.

 The mining engineering department is committed to providing unique learning opportunities for undergraduates.
 The program is running a series of six workshops for students and faculty from the department.
 Along with educating the mining community, these events help foster more diverse and accessible learning environments.